fleps/clothing-store/README.md

   - Added site footer with bottom position.

 ## About the Course
-While I'm still doing the course and plan to finish all modules, I'm not sure I recommend it.
+Now that I finished the course, I'm not sure I recommend it.
 I can't judge the React part itself too much, and the course still has its values to introduce many different topics needed for someone wanting to learn React, but I expected way more from it.

 On the pure Front-End side of things (proper UX for e-commerce sites, good practices for HTML/JS/CSS, responsive layout) the course **lacks tremendously** and **actually teaches bad practices** (double array transverse, nesting divs inside spans, attaching onClick events do spans/divs...).

 Also, the teaching method can be frustrating as it's based on refactoring over and over the same features (without explaining that this was going to happen).
 This resulted in features being developed with incomplete solutions on a specific approach, and then in a few lessons it was completely refactored to show another way, but always with some flaw.
-At the end, it becomes overwhelming and you not clear what is the best way to do XYZ feature.
+At the end, it becomes overwhelming and it's not clear what is the best way to do XYZ feature.

-## What's Next
+## v1 Completed
-My idea is to keep working on this to finish all modules and at the end build a "v2" that resembles more an e-commerce site, with better (AND RESPONSIVE)  UI, more features and refactoring some things the course taught on a way that doesn't seems the best approach according to my readings.
+The project is now completed, I've added quite a few customizations (read section 3), specially on the UI side, which I'm satisfied with.

+Maybe in I'll add more functionalities on a new version in the future, who knows.